Cart 0

 The other name for 3D Printing is additive manufacturing which uses a filament (another name for glue stick) for the layers.

-Who Can Learn 3D Printing?
+Who Can Learn 3D Technology & Printing?

 At NextWaveSTEM®, we offer 3D Printing STEM Education covering 3D Design, Development, and Technology courses for kids and professional development for teachers.